 3. Buy Better, Not More

-Shop the perimeter of the store and fill your cart with fibre rich fruits & veggies, Little Potatoes, lean cuts of meat and poultry, legumes, pulses and minimally processed dairy.
+Shop the perimeter of the store and fill your cart with fiber-rich fruits & veggies, Little Potatoes, lean cuts of meat and poultry, legumes, pulses, and minimally processed dairy.

 4. Batch Cook

 It can happen to the best of us—despite having a fridge full of food, a rough day at work, or a hectic social schedule can have us stopping into a restaurant for an impromptu meal or reaching for our phone to order takeout.